-Rob organises our annual Green Week and has led initiatives such as 52 Big Ideas for Bristol, Waters of Bath and Bristol Colour Capital.
+Rob organises our annual Green Week and has led initiatives such as Sinking House, 52 Big Ideas for Bristol, Bath Wellbeing City.
 In 2021, he helped us achieve our B Corp Certification and carbon neutral status.

 Rob, what’s your favourite project that you’ve worked on to date?

 Great Bow Yard in Langport.
 There was a sense that we were doing something different in sustainable construction at the time, and the way our developer client actively encouraged us to challenge the design of conventional housing was hugely motivational.

 Who is your biggest career influence?

 Having the opportunity to work in Australia in my Part 1 year, where good architecture is about connecting with the outdoors and the landscape.
 I fell in love with their outdoor lifestyle and creating spaces that merge inside and out.
 Californian architects John Lautner and Mickey Muennig also design in this vein and their buildings are incredibly inspiring.

 What is your proudest moment?